Why Go to College?

 Posted Jan 10, 2018

 Sure, it’s true that college graduates make, on average, significantly more money across their lifetimes compared to those who do not graduate college.
 But as someone who is dedicated to helping college students succeed and prepare themselves for their futures, I see this as just the tip of the iceberg.
-I recently finished up writing a book all about the point of the psychology major (titled, tentatively, The APA Guide to Student Success).
-This book will hopefully be in print before 2019.
+I recently finished up writing a book all about the point of the psychology major (Own Your Psychology Major!
+A Guide to Student Success).
 Working on this book got me thinking not only about the benefits of a good psychology major, but also about the benefits of a solid college education in general.
 There are many.

 Below is a list of 14 outcomes associated with a college education that are life-altering, and that, in combination, might encourage a student who is on the fence about college to put in the time and effort to get that degree.
 For the reasons spelled out below, it’ll most likely be worth it.